Dadaia-s-Chain-Analyser/.github/profile/README.md

 # Dadaia-s-Chain-Analyser Organization

 Buch of repositories related with crawling blockchains compatible with EVM (Ethereum Virtual Machine) and Ingestion Tools it to a set of tools related with Data Engineering Tasks.

-### 1 - batch-contract-txs
+Follows a brief description about each one of those.

 ### 1 - Offchain Watchers